alessiodionisi/vmkit/README.md

 ## Tested on

-- macOS on ARM64 _(Apple Silicon)_ with a [custom build of QEMU](https://github.com/adnsio/qemu/tree/apple-silicon) and AMD64 with the latest stable version of QEMU
+- macOS on ARM64 _(Apple Silicon)_ and AMD64 with the latest stable version of QEMU

 ## Building

 ### Requirements

-- Go 1.16.x
+- Go 1.17.x

 ### How to

-Simply use `go run ./cmd/vmkit` to build and run VMKit directly or `make build-vmkit` to build a binary for your system.
+Simply use `go run ./cmd/vmkit` to build and run VMKit directly or `make build` to build a binary for your system.